fairdirect/foodrescue-content/README.md

 * **Annotations keyword format.** Instead of the "`TODO: …`" format [proposed](https://rubystyle.guide/#annotate-keywords) in The Ruby Style Guide, a "`@todo …`" format is used.
 This is the tag format of YARD, with the intention to eventually extend YARD for collecting, listing and managing these code annotations.

 * **Hash key documentation with YARD.** YARD will render the `@option` tags in a section titled "Options Hash (varname):".
 This is not applicable if multiple method parameters are structured hashes or if the hash is nested or if the return value is a structured hash.
 We use (nested) itemized lists in a way that emulates the rendered output of YARD, as follows.
 This is actually preferable over `@options` in all cases for consistency, and because the output is indented below the right parameter and not a separate "options hash" section.
-This corresponds to the fact that an options hash has always been just a normal method parameter an is falling mostly out of use due to keywork arguments now anyway.
+This corresponds to the fact that an options hash has always been just a normal method parameter and is falling mostly out of use due to keywork arguments now anyway.
 The format we use is:

     ```
     * **:keyname** (Datatype of value) *(defaults to: value)* — Option description as a full sentence.